Rafifian/Music-Tech-Portfolio/README.md

 # Music Tech Portfolio
- This is the portfolio website for my Music Tech application
+ This is the portfolio website for my Spring 2020 Music Technology application